Goal setting and making changes

 Print this page

-When you're thinking about making a change, there are questions that you can ask yourself to help identify whether making a change is the right thing to do, and what that change might be.
+When you're thinking about making a change, there are questions you can ask yourself to help identify whether making a change is the right thing to do, what that change might be and if you're ready to start.

-Finding out what’s important to you is the first step and helps you keep motivated – it's so much easier if the change you are making is meaningful.
+Finding out what’s important to you is the first step and helps you keep motivated – it's so much easier if the change you're making is meaningful.

-You can start be writing down some things about yourself and what you enjoy.
+You can start by writing down some things about yourself and what you enjoy.
 Here's a worksheet [PDF, 262 KB] from our Te Kete Haerenga resource to get you started.

 Before you think about making changes you need to ask yourself why you're thinking about making a change at all.
 Is it because you have a goal you want to work towards?
 Read more about the importance of setting personal goals.